uabrc/CINL-Docs/source/index.rst

 Welcome to UAB CINL's documentation!
 ========================================

-The Civitan International Neuroimaging Laboratory provides a core resource at UAB for state-of-the-art MRI neuroimaging experiments and analyses for examining brain and body anatomy and function both in health and disease.
+The 'Civitan International Neuroimaging Laboratory https://www.uab.edu/medicine/cinl/' provides a core resource at UAB for state-of-the-art MRI neuroimaging experiments and analyses for examining brain and body anatomy and function both in health and disease.